Prvvv/exifmap/README.md

 # Exifmap
-Obtain Image EXIF & Geo-Location data from a website.
+> This tool is designed to obtain and validate Image EXIF & Geo-Location data from a website; any issues or questions: prv@anche.no

 ## About